iD Ventures America

 Series C in 2008

-CHiL Semiconductor specializes in the design, development, and marketing of mixed-signal semiconductor products, particularly focusing on power management integrated circuits (ICs).
-The company employs digital power techniques to create high-performance and efficient solutions tailored for the desktop, server, and notebook markets.
-By targeting various segments within the computing industry, including personal computers and motherboards, CHiL Semiconductor aims to deliver flexible and effective power management solutions in high volumes.
+CHiL Semiconductor specializes in the design, development, and marketing of intelligent mixed-signal semiconductor products, primarily focusing on power management integrated circuits (ICs).
+The company leverages digital power techniques to provide high-performance, flexible, and efficient solutions tailored for the desktop, server, and notebook markets.
+Its products cater to a diverse range of customers, including computer and motherboard manufacturers, thereby addressing the needs of various segments within the computing industry.
+By emphasizing high-volume production, CHiL Semiconductor aims to deliver innovative power management solutions that enhance performance and efficiency across its target markets.

 WiQuest Communications